SignalK/signalk-apple-client/README.md

 ## Example

-For example usage, see Example/SignalKClient/SKViewController.m
+For ObjC example usage, see Example/SignalKClient/SKViewController.m

+For Swift example usage, see SwiftExample/SignalKClientSwiftExample/ViewController.swift

 To run the example project, open Example/SignalKClient.xcworkspace in Xcode.